poffertje/TextMining/README.md

 |   ├── preprocessing.ipynb
 ├── datasets/
 |   ├── YelpZip/
-|   |   ├── YelpZip.zip                         <-- unzip the file into the existing folder (supported using git LFS for convinience of the reader)
+|   |   ├── YelpZip.zip                         <-- unzip the file into the existing folder (supported using git LFS)
 |   ├── production_set.csv
 |   ├── sample_production_set.csv
+|   ├── processed_yelp.csv                      <-- not included because can be obtained from preprocessing notebook (too large to push)
 |   ├── sentiment_sample_25_75.csv              <-- not included because can be obtained from preprocessing notebook (too large to push)
 |   ├── sentiment_sample_50_50.csv              <-- not included because can be obtained from preprocessing notebook (too large to push)
+|   ├── classifier_sample.csv                   <-- not included because can be obtained from feature engineering notebook (too large to push)
 ├── report/
 |   ├── report.pdf
 ├── README.md